 If you have found seeds in your bud, the first thing to check is the buds in which they were found.
 As it is possible to dry and cure weed seeds and buds in more roughly the same way, you can discover quite a lot about the seeds.
 If your buds are still moist, the seeds will need to dry for a bit longer.
 You should aim to cure your seeds for a couple of months to increase the probability of germination.

 Buds tend to mature at a different rate than seeds, so there is a chance that the seeds are still immature.
 Have a good look at the seeds to avoid wasting time.

-If you come across some seeds while going through your weed, they are there as a result of one of two things: the plant was accidentally pollinated or it self-pollinated.
+If you come across some seeds while going through your weed, they are there as a result of one of two things: the plant was accidentally pollinated, or it is self-pollinated.

 Why is accidental cross-pollination a problem?